gooseberry/training/docs/exercises/skater.md

 !!! equipment "No equipment required for this exercise."

-## Starting Position

-Standing with a wide stance
+--8<-- "standing.md"

 ## Instructions

-1. Jump to the left, crossing your right leg behind the left leg without letting it touch the floor.
-Bend the left knee to 90 degrees to get into a low lunge.
+1. Jump to the left, bending the left leg to absorb the impact and crossing your right leg behind the left leg without letting it touch the floor.
-2. Push off the left leg to jump to the right, landing on your right leg.
-Cross your left leg behind the right and bend your right knee into a low lunge.
+2. Jump back to the right, bending the right leg to absorb the impact and crossing your left leg behind the right without letting it touch the floor.
-3. Repeat the jump from side to side for the duration of the exercise.